cassiePython/NeRF-Art/README.md

 You can find more configs and pretrained models in the downloaded files.

 ## Others

+We have also applied our method on NeRF_pl without SDF.
+We will release this version after clearning the project.
+If you need it now, you can email to get a dirty copy.

 This implementation is based on [neurecon](https://github.com/ventusff/neurecon).
 Thanks for their great work.